-6.1.3.
+6.1.2.
 Reprocess VisitImage

-In DRP, ReprocessVisitImageTask, from the drp_tasks package, takes the outputs of the global astrometric and photometric models (§5.15), a visitlevel background (TODO: skyCorr section link?) and PSF model (TODO: piff section link?) and re-runs detection and measurement on the post-ISR singledetector exposure.
-The primary user-facing outputs of this task are the photometrically calibrated, background-subtracted visit image, the calibrated visit image background that was subtracted from it. and source_unstandardized, a catalog of all sources detected to 5-sigma, with all relevant measurements performed on them (this is standardized and consolidated into the source per-visit catalog).
+In DRP, ReprocessVisitImageTask, from the drp_tasks package, takes the outputs of the global astrometric and photometric models, a visit-level background, and PSF model and re-runs detection and measurement on the post-ISR singledetector exposure.
+The primary user-facing outputs of this task are the photometrically calibrated, background-subtracted visit_image, the calibrated visit image background that was subtracted from it, and source unstandardized, a catalog of all sources detected to 5-sigma, with all relevant measurements performed on them (this is standardized and consolidated into the source per-visit catalog).
 Besides its primary purpose of performing detection and measurement using the "best" available inputs, this task also allows us to only have to save a small number of relatively small-sized intermediate products in order to regenerate the visit_image from a raw image, reducing long-term storage needs.
 For more details of the exact steps performed in this task, see the ReprocessVisitImage pipelines documentation.